jmaen/zero-shot-das-denoising/README.md

-# zero-shot-das-denoising
-Zero-Shot Denoising of Distributed Acoustic Sensing Data using Deep Priors
+# Zero-Shot Denoising of Distributed Acoustic Sensing Data using Deep Priors